PhonieZ/Marts-Space-Modpack-Fix-Squared/README.md

 Finally, big credits to Slikk for making the Seoh fix: https://mods.factorio.com/mod/martincitopants-space-modpack-seoh-fixed

-And also, big credits to NikoMew for making the original modpack, without which the Seoh fix, and this fix, wouldn't have existed, without NikoMew's great effort: https://mods.factorio.com/mod/martincitopants-space-modpack
+And also, big credits to NikoMew for making the original modpack, without which the Seoh fix, and this fix, wouldn't have existed without them: https://mods.factorio.com/mod/martincitopants-space-modpack